Danniella Westbrook reveals cheekbone collapse

 Danniella Westbrook's cheekbone to be replaced by rib

-Danniella Westbrook has revealed doctors plan to use one her ribs to replace her cheekbone.
+Danniella Westbrook has revealed doctors plan to use one of her ribs to replace her cheekbone.

 The former EastEnders actress, who has struggled with drug abuse, cited osteoporosis as the cause of the collapse.